 WhiteHouse.gov provides a definition of a Grand Challenge: “Grand Challenges are ambitious but achievable goals that harness science, technology, and innovation to solve important national or global problems, and that have the potential to capture the public’s imagination.”

 A primary goal of the selected Grand Challenge is to provide the opportunity for campus-wide participation.
-If the challenge is broad enough in scope but easily crafted into many coherent projects, the diversity of ways to solve a Grand Challenge can be incorporated on varying scales and in different projects for TTU’s unique and individual colleges and departments.
-In TTU's current financial landscape, ideas that have minimal to no cost to the University will be especially regarded.
+If the challenge is broad enough in scope but easily crafted into many coherent projects, the diversity of ways to solve a Grand Challenge can be incorporated on varying scales and in different projects for Tennessee Tech’s unique and individual colleges and departments.
+In Tennessee Tech's current financial landscape, ideas that have minimal to no cost to the University will be especially regarded.

 I believe it’s time for Tennessee Tech University to stake claim to the value and vision faculty, staff, students and alumni know from experience: Tech is Tennessee’s best university for a real education for real people who seek real careers.

 We have the best educational return on investment in Tennessee.
 This is based on our affordable tuition, coupled with successful career placement for our graduates.
 As we shout that message with confidence, we must focus on anticipating and preparing for change.